-- 1. Bark cloth was once made from the fibrous inner bark of young trees and branches. - 2.
+- 1. Bark cloth was once made from the fibrous inner bark of young trees and branches but is no longer made except in times of adversity. - 2.
 Glue or calking material could be made from the sticky, white sap, which could also be used as a base for paint.